As an Amazon Associate I earn from qualifying purchases.

 Server Specific emojis will be grey in color when you’re on any other server.
 However, they’ll get back to their original colors when you’re trying to use them on their respective servers.

 2. Universal emojis: Now, after learning about server specific emojis, it should also be pretty clear what universal emojis are.
 Basically, the emojis falling in this category are ones that can be used on any server.
 And these emojis are pretty basic and similar to the ones which you see on other platforms like Facebook or Instagram.
-Also, you can use Twitch integrated emojis on Discord.
+Also, you can use Twitch by Amazon integrated emojis on Discord.
 But in order to do that, you have to sync your Discord and Twitch account.
 And you’d be happy to know that Twitch emojis falls into the universal category.